hpssjellis/google-should-make-tensorflowTinyJS/README.md

 #### 9
 ###  The small print (Issues)

-TensorflowJS_converter only workis in python
+TensorflowJS_converter only works using python on from a cloud site.

 WebUSB/WebSerial not stable on Android